Casper Implementation Guide: A Comprehensive Overview

 Once applicants go on to the interview stage, the admissions team reviews MMI/interview evaluations and pre-interview rubric scores.
 This methodology allows the institute to holistically gauge all candidates’ potential.

-Silver Valley University uses a rubric approach to handpick a dynamic cohort, ensuring that their program thrives with a diverse array of well-rounded individuals.
+Silver Valley University uses a rubric approach to handpick a dynamic cohort, ensuring that their program thrives with a wide array of well-rounded individuals.

 Qualitative Approach